U.S. probe unable to rule out W. House influence on JEDI contract awarded to Microsoft, not Amazon

 "We could not definitively determine the full extent or nature of interactions that administration officials had, or may have had, with senior DoD officials regarding the JEDI Cloud procurement because of the assertion of a 'presidential communications privilege,'" the report said, referring to the Department of Defense by its acronym.
 Amazon, originally considered to be the favorite to win the award, has blamed President Donald Trump for bias against the company and for improperly pressuring the Pentagon.

+The Defense Department said the report "should finally close the door on the media and corporate-driven attacks on the career procurement officials" involved with JEDI.
+However, Democrat Jack Reed, the ranking member of the Senate Armed Services Committee, called the report “troubling and incomplete" and said, "it offers yet another example of the president’s efforts to inappropriately pressure federal agencies."

-Amazon did not immediately return a request for comment on Wednesday's announcement.
+The White House and Amazon did not respond to requests for comment.
 Amazon filed a lawsuit in November, weeks after the contract was awarded to Microsoft.
 Amazon has said the Defense Department’s decision to give the contract to Microsoft was full of "egregious errors," which were a result of "improper pressure from President Donald Trump."

 Trump, who has publicly derided Amazon head Jeff Bezos and repeatedly criticized the giant online retailer, has accused the Washington Post, owned by Bezos, of unfair coverage.
 Defense Secretary Mark Esper has rejected that there was bias and said the Pentagon made its choice fairly and freely without external influence.